sumeetjain/diverse_feed/INSTALLING_RAILS.md

 I ran into a slight issue because my Ruby version was 2.4, but Rails 4.2 doesn't support that new of a Ruby.
 So I switched Ruby back to 2.3, which solved my problems.
 I added a **.ruby-version** file, so everyone else will know what version of Ruby this application expects you to run.

 ---

+The next thing I did was check that Puma and Foreman play nicely with Pry.
+I depend on Pry a lot, and I don't want to delay making my application's groundwork compatible with it.

+Foreman is inherently incompatible with Pry, however.
+So I figured out the best (in my opinion) workaround and wrote up a bit about how devs should run the application locally.
+That writeup is in the main [README.md](./README.md) file.

+---